EMDR Therapy Explained

 Will I have to process every single trauma memory?

-EMDR seems really weird.
-Are you sure it's legit?
+EMDR seems strange.
+Are you sure it's legitimate?